 Refrigerator pickles are incredibly simple – no sterilizing jars required.
 Try green beans, cauliflower, bell peppers, jalapeños or onions, too!

-Whenever I make refrigerator pickles, they always go fast.
+Whenever I make refrigerator pickles, also known as quick pickles, they always go fast in our family.
 Always.
-My 11-year-old is a serious pickle lover so I make them often for her.
 They’re so much better than what you can buy at the store.

 Best Cucumbers for Pickling